 - There’s much less space between the buckwheat hulls when they’ve been crushed flat.
 The benefit of air circulation (and a cool pillow) is diminished.

 - When crushed, buckwheat hulls, especially if they’re very dry, will break into very small pieces, creating dust.
-Even with air-cleaning, significant amounts of dust can remain with the larger pieces of buckwheat hulls.
+Even with vacuum-cleaning, dust can remain with the larger pieces of buckwheat hulls.
 These small pieces can work their way through a thin pillowcase and make a mess.

 - Buckwheat hull pillows are not light.
 Flattened hulls are more dense than intact ones and will increase the weight your already hefty pillow.

-Some marketers of buckwheat pillows try to use this characteristic to their advantage claiming that they’ve been “pre-flattened” or “polished.”
+Some marketers of buckwheat pillows use this characteristic to their advantage claiming that they’ve been “pre-flattened” or “polished.”

 - They will make less noise when the pillow is moved.